-Montfaucon lies just northwest of Verdun, below the letter 'C' in the word 'FRANCE'.
-[Meuse is pronounced "murs" to rhyme with "purrs" or "furs" of cats.]
+Montfaucon lies just northwest of Verdun, below the letter 'C' in the word 'FRANCE' on the map.
+[The French word faucon is "falcon" in English.
+Meuse is pronounced "murs" to rhyme with "furs" or "purrs" of cats.]

 The Meuse-Argonne Offensive

-Montfaucon (Meuse) was a 6th Century French hilltop village, an observation point for the German army until it was captured by the U.S. 37th and 79th Divisions at about noon on 27 September 1918.
+Montfaucon-d'Argonne, a 6th Century French hilltop village in Lorraine (Department of Meuse), was an observation point for the German army until it was captured by the U.S. 37th and 79th Divisions at about noon on 27 September 1918.
 The U.S. offensive had begun at dawn the day before.